BarbyKelly/quizproject/README.md

 ![favicon codes](assets/images/readmeimg/faviconcodes.png)

-After comparing Favicon codes to the codes from Love Running, developer noticed that path needed to be adjusted.
+After comparing Favicon codes vs codes from Love Running, developer noticed that path needed to be adjusted.
 After adjusting the path, favicon appeared on the website.

 ### HTML error